atomic-nfts/site/en/index.md

 lang: en
 ---

-Atomic NFTs make it possible to sign and own pieces of the public decentralized data commons.
+Atomic NFTs make it possible to sign and own pieces of the public decentralized data commons in the form of unique, universally identifiable digital assets.
 {: .fs-6 .fw-300 }

 To see some Atomic Content in action, you can get the [Koii Finnie Wallet](https://chrome.google.com/webstore/detail/finnie/cjmkndjhnagcfbpiemnkdpomccnjblmj){:target="\_blank"} or browse some content from the community on the [koi.rocks attention leaderboard](https://koi.rocks/){:target="\_blank"}.